statecharts/statecharts.github.io/fizzbuzz-actions-internal-events.md

 ### Adding behaviour to the Digit region

 We will introduce an explicit dependency between the digit and fizz regions by adding a transition in one that is guarded by the state of the other.
-We will ensure that the digit regions goes from the _off_ state to the _on_ state, only when the fizz.off state is reached.
+We will ensure that the digit regions goes from the _off_ state to the _on_ state, only when the fizz doesn't go to _its_ on state.

+{:.note}
-{:.note}> We could instead have repeated the guard, namely go to the 'digit.on' state when it's _not_ divisible by three, but what would introduce a hidden coupling in the statechart.
+We could instead have copied the guard, namely gone to the 'digit.on' state when it's _not_ divisible by three, but what would introduce a hidden coupling in the statechart.
 These couplings are sometimes difficult to (re)discover, especially when they are hidden inside boolean guard conditions where only one must hold true.
 It is often better to make such dependencies explicit.

+The most succinct way of expressing this dependency is using an _in_ guard, allowing the _digit_ to transition to on, if _fizz_ remains in _off_, something like this:

 **The digit region now automatically transitions to 'on' if we're _in_ fizz.off**{:.caption}![The parallel state, with an automatic transition from fizz.off to fizz.on, with the guard i % 3 == 0](fizzbuzz-actions-internal-events-parallel-digit-transitions.svg)